XJINE/Unity_TextShader/README.md

 <img src="https://github.com/XJINE/Unity_TextShader/blob/master/Screenshot.jpg" width="100%" height="auto" />

-Draw your text in ImageEffect (with fragment shader).
+TextShader draw your text as ImageEffect (with fragment shader).
 This effect should be used for a debug.

 ## How to use